Ruff (clothing): Today

-Ruffs remain part of the formal attire of bishops and ministers in the Church of Denmark and the Church of the Faroe Islands and are generally worn for services.
-The Church of Norway removed the ruff from its clergy uniform in 1980, although some conservative ministers, such as Børre Knudsen, continued to wear them.
-Ruffs are optional for boy sopranos in Anglican church choirs.
+Ruffs remain part of the formal attire of bishops and other clergy in the Church of Denmark, the Church of the Faroe Islands and some districts of the Evangelical Lutheran Church in Northern Germany.
+The Church of Norway removed the ruff from its clergy uniform in 1980, although some conservative priests, such as Børre Knudsen, continued to wear them.
+Ruffs are also worn by boy sopranos in some Anglican church choirs.

 Colours

 The most popular and basic colour for ruffs was white, but sometimes the starch used to stiffen the ruff was enhanced with dyes, giving ruffs a range of pastel shades that washed away along with the starch.
 Dyes of vegetable origin made ruffs pink, light purple, yellow, or green.
 Light purple could also be achieved using cochineal.
 Yellow could come from saffron, and pale blue from smalt.

 The bluish tint of a ruff was supposed to make the wearer's complexion appear paler, thus more attractive to contemporaries.
 Elizabeth I took against this colour and issued a royal prerogative: "Her Majesty's pleasure is that no blue starch shall be used or worn by any of her Majesty's subjects, since blue was the colour of the flag of Scotland ...".